Question: Do you recommend enriching for transduced cells?

 Cells can also be enriched by using FACS to sort cells expressing fluorescent proteins (i.e. GFP, mCherry etc).

 Combining both strategies (positive selection and FACs) can result in a population of cells where ~90% of all cells contain a single guide.
-This yields a final sgRNA library trace in line with our Gene Expression and CRISPR Screening User Guide:
+For example, this yields a final sgRNA library trace in line with our 3' Gene Expression and CRISPR Screening User Guide:

-If the final sgRNA library trace does not have this distribution, possible causes can be:
+5' CRISPR screen library traces may have a slightly different size (~270-300 bp).
+If the final sgRNA library trace does not have a single peak or is smaller than anticipated, possible causes can be:

 - A high proportion of the cells lacking a guide RNA which can result from